r0hitm/devavatar-archived/src/content/blog/lexical-scoping-the-essential-concept-for-all-programmers.md

 ---
 title: "Lexical Scoping: The Essential Concept for All Programmers"
-description: Lexical scoping is a fundamental concept in programming that is essential for understanding closures and writing efficient and effective code.
+description: Two of the most important concepts in programming are lexical scoping and closures.
+These concepts are closely related and provide us with powerful ways to write code that is concise, readable, and reusable.
+Understanding lexical scoping is essential for understanding closures, and both concepts are fundamental to writing efficient and effective code in many programming languages.
 pubDatetime: 2023-04-25T00:00:00.000Z
 tags:
   - programming